The Texas freeze set off a methane bomb

 Without power or water of her own, unable to get out on Texas’ snowbound roads, Wilson tried to get to the bottom of what was happening in Wickett by calling the company line, which repeated the same rote information about power outages affecting operations.
 She helped the man (who requested anonymity for speaking out against the oil industry) file a complaint with state environmental regulators.
 They haven’t heard about any resolution—an outcome that didn’t surprise Wilson.
 When things go awry in the oil and gas fields that are sending fossil fuels to downstream facilities for processing and distribution, Wilson says, “there is no help.”

 This lack of accountability is the byproduct of a political system built on intentionally limited oversight of the energy industry.
 Texas does not regulate methane emissions, the main component of natural gas.
 A greenhouse gas, methane has as much as 84 times the warming potential of carbon dioxide.
 Companies do not have to disclose their methane emissions to the state (or to the federal government, thanks to Trump), and for the other air pollutants that coexist with gas, the self-reporting is uneven and inconsistent at best.
 Most of the time, companies disclose one pollutant, like sulfur dioxide, or non-methane natural gas, despite methane comprising most of the gas.
 Companies don’t have any incentive to do better because there is only limited enforcement by environmental regulators, who visit sites irregularly.
-According to state public records obtained by Earthworks records, they have only checked out the highly specialized camera equipment comparable to what Wilson uses 48 times since 2017 in the state’s most active oil and gas region.
+According to state public records obtained by Earthworks, they have only checked out the highly specialized camera equipment comparable to what Wilson uses 48 times since 2017 in the state’s most active oil and gas region.

 Texas relies on its vast network of operating companies to self-report detected emissions leaks.
 In cases where emissions are not regulated, like methane, it’s entirely up to the company whether to report them at all.
-Companies are required to self-report emissions events to TCEQ to avoid fines for exceeding their polluting permitting, but while larger and more cautious companies may report their emissions, some notoriously do not not, because Texas’ limited environmental oversight means they rarely get caught.
+Companies are required to self-report emissions events to TCEQ to avoid fines for exceeding their pollution permits, but while larger and more cautious companies may report their emissions, some notoriously do not not, because Texas’ limited environmental oversight means they rarely get caught.
 Inspectors and regulators don’t visit these sites, and enforcement grew even spottier in the pandemic.
 There’s no strong federal backstop, either: The EPA has a long tradition of deferring to the state enforcement.
 In Texas, it has only collected infrared images and air monitoring data with flyovers over Beaumont, Corpus Christi and Houston—completely missing Texas’ most active oil and gas fields.

 Because of that emissions free-for-all, a month after Texas’ deep freeze, we still don’t have much of an idea of how much climate and air pollution came from the production side of oil and gas.
 Earthworks and another environmental group, Environmental Defense Fund, have spent the last month navigating the byzantine database from the regulatory body, the Texas Commission on Environmental Quality (TCEQ) to determine how much pollution escaped into the atmosphere.
 EDF found, based on TCEQ data, that for 13 days in February, Permian Basin emissions of volatile organic compounds, a component of smog, were 35 times higher than in January.